aota/deepfreezefest.ca/freezer-race.md

 ## The most fun you can have with a Deep Freezer!

 Yep – this is exactly what it sounds like: a Deep Freezer on skis, raced to a finish line.
-A huge hit in 2013, we’re very excited to bring this event back to Deep Freeze 2014!
+A huge hit the past two years, we’re very excited to bring this event back to Deep Freeze 2015!

-Be sure to watch for the races on both Saturday January 11 and Sunday January 12 – you don’t want to miss this!
+Be sure to watch for the races on both Saturday January 10 and Sunday January 10 – you don’t want to miss this!

 Or if you’re looking for a little excitement...
 [Register your team of five for a crazy fun time!](/whats-on/freezer-race/apply/)